zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 Internal, one-way links (e.g. A links to B but B does not link to A) were polarizing.
 One reader wanted more links, "make it like Wikipedia; link to everything".
 However, most feedback on these links were complaints from Readers who were very frustrated, "I clicked the link and now I want to go back to what I was reading before -- where is the back button?"

 This surprised me because these Readers were used to hopping between Mac and Windows at work, used their phones constantly and, generally, spent lots of time living online.
 One of my blindspots was not recognizing just how clunky these older versions of the Kindle app could be.
-Test Readers to the rescue!
+Readers to the rescue!

 Ebooks are flexible like a webpage.
 You can stretch the page to fit a small screen or a one that is big.
 You can swap fonts.
 And like a webpage, an ebook must be interpreted by a browser.